 And finally, Laufmann claims that biologists’ claims about design issues in the body come down to “aesthetic considerations.”
 Just because we wouldn’t do something a certain way doesn’t mean that it’s bad design.
 While that’s certainly true, and it may apply to some of the examples I write about.
 I definitely don’t think it applies to all of them.

-For example, I don’t think it’s just a matter of aesthetics that sometimes our immune system attacks itself for no reason causing a disease called Lupus.
-I don’t think it’s a question of taste to find it unfortuante that our maxillary sinus cavities are designed with the drain pipe at the top of the chamber, instead of the bottom.
+For example, I don’t think it’s just a matter of aesthetics that sometimes our immune system attacks itself for no reason, causing a debilitating disease called Lupus.
+I don’t think it’s a question of taste to find it unfortunate that our maxillary sinus cavities are designed with the drain pipe at the top of the chamber, instead of the bottom.
 I fail to see how aesthetic differences could explain why 5-10% of childbirths resulted in the death of the mother, the baby, or both, for most of human history until the ingenuity of modern science.

-Laufmann ends his article with personal attacks saying that talking about design issues in the human body is a blend of ignorance or arrogance.
+Laufmann ends his article with personal attacks saying that talking about design issues in the human body is a blend of ignorance and arrogance.
 Why can’t we just respectfully disagree without him calling me ignorant and arrogant?
 I also must point out that these two insults are pretty ironic coming from someone who does not have a background in biology yet feels qualified to critique biological theories.

 He also claims that when he talks privately to “evolutionists,” they quietly admit to him that the “argument from poor design” is not actually very compelling.
 I don’t know who his confidantes are, but the argument from poor design goes back to Darwin himself and we’ve discovered thousands of more examples since then.
 Poor design is evidence for an evolutionary past, among many other lines of evidence and reasoning.
 If this was all we had, maybe this argument wouldn’t be that compelling on its own, but it’s still more evidence than creationists have, in my opinion.